hyperopt/hyperopt/README.md

 ## Cite

-If you use this software for research, plase cite the following paper:
+If you use this software for research, plase cite the paper (http://proceedings.mlr.press/v28/bergstra13.pdf) as follows:

 Bergstra, J., Yamins, D., Cox, D. D. (2013) Making a Science of Model Search: Hyperparameter Optimization in Hundreds of Dimensions for Vision Architectures.
-To appear in Proc. of the 30th International Conference on Machine Learning (ICML 2013).
+TProc. of the 30th International Conference on Machine Learning (ICML 2013), June 2013, pp. I-115 to I-23.

 ## Thanks